How to Calculate the Number of Siding Pieces in a Box

 “Material optimization is about finding the right balance between what is necessary and what is excess.”

-By adhering to these principles, you can ensure a smooth process from start to finish for your next siding project — one marked by cost-efficiency and material optimization.
-Equip yourself with this knowledge and let it be your guide towards achieving a successful outcome.
+By following these principles, you can ensure a smooth process for your upcoming siding project—one that’s cost-effective and efficient.
+Use this knowledge to guide you toward a successful outcome.